 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Sunil Shaw: This protocol enables measurement of yeast adhesion under fluid shear to an immobilized substrate.
+It uses a semi-automated medium throughput format which enables comparison of multiple conditions.

 REQUIRED: What is the main advantage of this technique?

-:
+Sunil Shaw: The assay maximizes reproducibility, and allows the use of clinical Candida isolates as well as strains that have been experimentally manipulated in the lab.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+Sunil Shaw:

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Sunil Shaw: Fluid shear in the GI and urinary tracts, and in the bloodstream tends to sweep away non-adherent particles.
+In order to colonize or invade, many pathogens such as Candida have evolved elaborate adhesion mechanisms to withstand fluid shear.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Sunil Shaw: Automated imaging is at the heart of this technique and requires microscopy skills in multi-image acquisition using a motorized stage.-

 Introduction of Demonstrator on Camera